rhk7913/VPNproject/index.md

 mkdir -p ~/wireguard/config/
 ```

-A YAML file, which is used for configuration processes, including applications that deal with storing and transmitting data, is needed here to configure the Docker container hoting the Wireguard VPN server.
+A YAML file, which is used for configuration processes including applications that deal with storing and transmitting data, is needed here to configure the Docker container hoting the Wireguard VPN server.

 Install your preferred text editor.
-I chose to use nano.
+I chose to use nano here.

 The following command will create a Docker Compose YAML file for the Wireguard VPN server:
 ```